dolphindb/release/1.30/README.md

 * STRING longer than 65535 bytes will be automatically converted to BLOB during serialization. (**1.30.1**)

 ### Issues Fixed

+- On Windows, the files function returned inaccurate fileSize values for files exceeding 2 GB. (**1.30.22.1**)

+- In a high-availability cluster, if an error occurred during serialization when using addFunctionView, the function was not cleared from memory. (**1.30.22.1**)

+- In a high-availability cluster, adding a function view containing plugin methods to a controller caused failures in other controllers. (**1.30.22.1**)

+- Users with DB_MANAGE privilege failed to grant permissions to other users. (**1.30.22.1**)

+- Adding a node may cause backup errors. (**1.30.22.1**)

+- Queries on DFS tables using COMPO partitioning may return incorrect results if the query: (**1.30.22.1**)

+  - Did not use aggregate functions, order-sensitive functions, row reduce functions (such as rowSum), or fill functions (such as ffill) in the select statement.

+  -  Used one of the partitioning columns (except the last one for COMPO partitioning) as a pivot-by column.

+- If an error occurred in a symbol base file, reloading the file caused server crash. (**1.30.22.1**)

+- Specifying a tuple containing functions or expressions with multiple returns for the metrics parameter of createReactiveStateEngine caused the server to crash. (**1.30.22.1**)

 - When querying a large DFS table using the SQL keyword TOP or GROUP BY, an error was potentially raised. (**1.30.22**)